robtimus/stream-utils/README.md

 `sequentialOnly` is a collector factory method similar to `Collector.of`, but without the combiner.
 This can be used for collectors that cannot easily be combined, in cases where only sequential streams are used.

 ### findSingle and findUnique
 `findSingle` is like `Stream.findAny`, but it throws an exception if the stream contains more than one element.
 It can be combined with `Optional.orElseThrow` to find exactly one element.
+Note that unlike `Stream.findAny`, the entire stream is processed.

 `findUnique` is like `findSingle` that allows multiple occurrences of the same element.